UKHomeOffice/application-container-platform/developer-docs/README.md

 These namespaces provide separation between the different projects hosted on the platform.
 We also recommend that each project has one namespace per environment (e.g. for dev, preprod, prod)

+## Developer getting started guide
+[This guide](dev_setup.md) shows you how to:

+* Get access to the VPN that allows you to connect to the platform
+* Get setup with the kubectl client that lets you deploy applications to kubernetes

 ## Project getting started guide
 For new projects you will need to put a PR into the hosting platform to create new namespaces.
 Instructions are available here: